Beilinson's conjecture on K3 surfaces with an involution: Introduction

 The main result of this paper is the following.

-\begin{theorem} Let $S$ be a smooth K3 surface such that there is an involution $i$ on $S$ and $S/i$ is isomorphic to the projective plane.
-The branch locus of the involution contains a unique component of genus six.
-Suppose further that $S$ contains infinitely many rational curves.
-Then the Beilinson conjecture holds on $S$. \end{theorem}
+\begin{theorem} Let $S$ be a K3 surface defined over $\bar \QQ$ such that there is an involution $i$ on $S$ and $S/i$ is isomorphic to the projective plane $\PR^2$.
+In addition, the map $S\to S/i$ is branched along a sextic curve in $\PR^2$.
+Suppose that $S$ contains infinitely many rational curves.
+Then the Beilinson's conjecture holds on $S$. \end{theorem}

 { \textbf{Acknowledgements:} The author thanks SRM AP for hosting this project. }